figuerom16/zjax/Readme.md

 </script>
 ```

-### The `zjax` global object
+> ### The `zjax` global object
+>

-When ZJAX is loaded, it creates the `window.zjax` object so that the `zjax` object available everywhere in your app.
+> When ZJAX is loaded, it creates the `window.zjax` object so that the `zjax` object available everywhere in your app.
 This means you can organize your files however you like.
-You can stick in a script tag in your document head, add a separate file like "zjax-actions.js" (or whatever), or if your application is complex enough, maybe a directory called "zjax-actions/" with separate files for different sections of your application.
+You can stick a script tag in your document head, add a separate file like "zjax-actions.js" (or whatever), or if your application is complex enough, maybe make a directory called "zjax-actions/" with separate files for different sections of your application.

 ### Defining Actions